maeldonn/Amazon-Scrapper/README.md

 python AmazonScrapper.py 0
 ```

-You can also run the program until the price decrease to a new price.
+You can also run the program until the price decreases to a new price.
 The required argument will be the number of time per day which the program will check the actual price.

 ```sh
 python AmazonScrapper.py number_of_check